linpengcheng/fa/README.md

 * Analyze table for commonly used indicators and financial Statements.
 * Tips of analysis
 * Cross references for item of analysis.
-* Multithreading support.
+* Multithreading Analysis.
-* Multi-language support.
+* Multi-language Support: Chinese, English, Chinese-English.
 * Generate pdf file.
 * Power by .net 4.0, Clojure-clr 1.6, PostgreSQL 9.4.